 Material identification in space

-With time series measurement you can measure the expansion and contraction of your lungs:
+With time series measurements, you can observe things like the expansion and contraction of your lungs.

 Time series changes